jwharm/java-gi/website/docs/advanced.md

 entry.setInputHints(InputHints.NO_EMOJI);
 ```

-!!! tip
+!!! note
     The Java `EnumSet` class can be useful when working with flags.
-It is optimized for use with enum types and provides useful operations like `allOf()` and `noneOf()`.
+It is specialized for use with enum types and provides useful operations like `allOf()` and `noneOf()`.
+It can also be much faster, in comparison to other `Set` classes.

 ## Varargs